Verksmidja/H24_RoboSveinki/README.md

 - [ ] Get the LED lights to turn-on on the robot.
 - [x] Get the codes to run Async to each other on the gift.
 - [ ] Get the mouth to move async with the music
-- [ ] get the gift code to start the robot.
+- [ ] Get the gift code to start the robot.
 - [ ] Run a MQTT Server on the Raspberry pi.

 ---